Waterfront Blues Festival: Food donations

 Collecting food donations has always been a part of the event.
 In 1988, the festival raised $7,500 and 650 pounds of canned food donations for the Oregon Food Share.
 The 2013 event raised $1.3 million and approximately 78,000 pounds of food.
 In the festival's first 27 years, approximately $10 million and 800 tons of food were donated to the food bank.

 Musicians

-Robert Plant headlined the 2013 event.
-Gregg Allman was scheduled to headline the 2014 festival, but he was hospitalized a few days before and had to cancel.
-He was replaced by Curtis Salgado.
+Robert Plant headlined in 2013.
+The following year, Gregg Allman was scheduled to headline, but was hospitalized a few days before and forced to cancel; Curtis Salgado replaced him.

 Taj Mahal & the Phantom Blues Band, The Wood Brothers, Galactic, Femi Kuti & the Positive Force, Lettuce, and the War and Treaty were part of the 2022 lineup.
-Among musicians for the 2023 event were C.J.
+The 2023 lineup included C.J.
 Chenier, Rick Estrin, Eric Gales, Buddy Guy, Los Lonely Boys, and Cory Wong.
 Ben Harper & The Innocent Criminals headlined the 2024 event.

 Reception

-The event was a runner-up in the Best Music Festival category of Willamette Week's annual 'Best of Portland' readers' poll in 2017.
+The event was a runner-up in the Best Music Festival category of Willamette Weeks annual 'Best of Portland' readers' poll in 2017.
 It ranked second and was a finalist in the same category in 2024 and 2025, respectively.